Aman3786/Voice-Bot/README.md

-# :studio_microphone: Voice Bot with Streamlit & OpenAI
+# :studio_microphone: Voice Bot with Python, Streamlit & OpenAI
 An interactive AI-powered voice bot application built with **Streamlit** and powered by **OpenAI models**.
 This app enables real-time speech-to-text transcription, AI-generated responses, and text-to-speech conversion, offering a seamless conversational experience.

 ## :rocket: Features